1. What is drug asset seizure and forfeiture?

 6. How is the forfeiture of an asset conducted?

-After an asset is seized, an Assistant Attorney General reviews the evidence and determines if a forfeiture action should be filed.
+After an asset is seized, the Attorney General's Office reviews the evidence and determines if a forfeiture action should be filed.
 If the evidence is not sufficient, the asset is returned to the owner.
 If the evidence is sufficient, a forfeiture action is filed.
 Once a forfeiture action is filed, the owner of the asset can contest the forfeiture in court.

 7. What happens after an asset is forfeited?